RallyTechServices/user-utilities/bulk-user-update-app/README.md

 The advanced filter also includes a "Has Permissions in Project" Quick Filter that allows filtering all users that exist in the selected project:
 ![ScreenShot](/images/project_permissions_filter.png)

 An additional User List Filter.
 A delimited string of usernames can be pasted into this filter to filter out all users whose usernames match the ones in the list.
 Delimiters can be commas, tabs or line feeds.
+Up to 24,000 characters can be pasted into this text box.
 ![ScreenShot](/images/bulk-user-filter.png)